Wufeng Lin Family Garden

 國定古蹟霧峰林家(萊園)-湖

-Transportation Methods:Bus: Taichung Bus No. 50, 100, 103, and 107 operate towards the Provincial Council from Tanzi and Taichung.
-You can also take the Nantou-Taichung and Nantou-Fengyuan intercity buses, getting off in front of the Wufeng Post Office (Zhongzheng Road), and then walk for about 5 minutes following the signs.
-Taiwan High Speed Rail: Take the bus from Taichung HSR Station to Taichung Train Station, and then transfer to reach Ming Tai High School.
+Transportation Methods:Bus: Taichung Bus routes 50, 100, 103, and 107 travel from Tanzi and Taichung towards the Provincial Council.
+There are also joint bus services from Nantou to Taichung and Nantou to Fengyuan.
+Get off in front of Wufeng Post Office (Zhongzheng Road) and walk about 5 minutes following the signs.
+Taiwan High-Speed Rail: Take a bus from Taichung High-Speed Rail Station to Taichung Train Station, then transfer to Ming Tai High School.

 Parking Information:Lin Family Garden Parking Lot.

-Remarks:The historical site is an open display; please do not climb or damage it, and maintain cleanliness in the area.
-Individuals may visit on their own, but to ensure the quality of the visit and the tranquility of the educational area, please refrain from making noise.
-Educational and cultural groups of 20 or more must complete a reservation confirmation prior to the visit.
+Remarks:The historical site is an open-air display.
+Please do not climb or damage the exhibits, and maintain cleanliness within the park.
+Individuals may visit independently; to maintain the quality of the visit and the tranquility of the educational area, please do not make noise.
+Educational and cultural groups (20 or more people) must complete a reservation confirmation before visiting.

 Recommended Hotel Bookings